jarondlk/tape-backup/README.md

 # tape-backup
-The tape-backup system originally for my lab in Tohoku University
+The tape-backup system originally for my lab in Tohoku University - Tool to backup specific directory onto a designated tape drive

 ## Features